Generative Models for Crystalline Materials: Introduction

-In this work, we extend these efforts by focusing on generative models for crystalline materials, with an emphasis on recent innovations in ML approaches.
-We specifically focus on introducing conceptual differences of representations, datasets, and evaluation metrics, as well as discussing the practical adaptation of generative models for experimental discovery.
-This review should serve as a useful guide for an audience of experimental and computational materials scientists looking to find an entry point to existing generative models and how to use them in their specific applications and related materials design challenges.
+In this work, we extend these efforts in multiple aspects by focusing on generative models for crystalline materials with (\textit{i}) an emphasis on recent innovations in ML approaches in the last years, \textit{i.e.}, models based on diffusion, flows, and transformers; (\textit{ii}) a specific focus on introducing conceptual differences of representations, datasets, and evaluation metrics, also making these distinctions accessible to non-experts and new researchers in this field; and (\textit{iii}) to enhance practical relevance beyond previous review papers, a discussion of the practical adaptation of generative models for experimental discovery, as well as the current limitations and emerging topics, \textit{e.g.}, defects and disorder, characterization workflow integration, synthetic feasibility, and model interpretability.\\ Combining these three aspects, this review should serve as a useful guide for an audience of experimental and computational materials scientists looking to find an entry point to existing generative models and how to use them in their specific applications and related materials design challenges.
 At the same time, this review should also inspire the materials informatics and computer science communities, looking for an experimental perspective on currently open challenges and considerations to take into account in the next generation of generative models for materials.